Anusha Dandekar

-Anusha Dandekar (born 9 January 1982) is an Indo-Australian VJ, actress, and singer based in India.
+Anusha Dandekar (born 9 January 1982) is an Indian-Australian VJ, actress, and singer based in India.
 She is best known as a television host on MTV India and for her appearances in Bollywood films.
 Dandekar has also worked as a judge on reality television and has been active in music, fashion, and advocacy.

 Early life

 Anusha Dandekar was born on 9 January 1982 in Khartoum, Sudan, to a Marathi family from Pune, India.

 She was raised in Kingsgrove, a suburb of Sydney, Australia, along with her sisters Shibani and Apeksha Dandekar.
 In the early 2000s, she moved to Mumbai to pursue a career in the entertainment industry.